SherG/cool-iron/blog/facebook-ads-roi.md

 I also explained that some <a href="facebook-ad-meeting/">successful Facebook Ads marketers</a> will decline a client if the client hasn't been experiencing regular growth.

-These marketers contend that Facebook lead ads work best for <mark class="highlight">scaling up growth</mark> not for sparking growth from zero.
-(The thinking is that zero growth could indicate a problem with the core business model, something that Facebook Lead Ads can't fix.)
+These marketers contend that Facebook lead ads work best for <em>scaling up growth</em> not for sparking growth from zero.

 ## What's Your Average Customer Lifetime Value?